Jarnomer/so_long/README.md

 Goal of the project is to create simple 2D video game.

+It uses `map` files with predefined limitations to genarate the game world.

+World is build in `128x128` cells and textures are `compressed` if map dimensions exceed screen size.

+Features [mlx42](https://github.com/codam-coding-college/MLX42) to draw graphics and register keystrokes.

 ## 🛠️ Build

 GNU `make` and `gcc` are required to build and compile the project.